PratikMore55/HandTrackingUsingOpenCV/README.md

 ## Documentation

-For comprehensive documentation, tutorials, and API reference, visit our wiki.
+For comprehensive documentation, tutorials, and API reference, visit our [Documentation](https://docs.opencv.org/4.x/).

-##Contributing
+## Contributing

 Contributions are welcome!
 Whether you want to report a bug, request a new feature, or submit a pull request, please check our Contributing Guidelines.

-##License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.